filecoin-project/starling/overview.md

 title: Overview
 ---

-# Overview
-Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance.
+## Starling is a decentralized storage application designed for use in archival settings, where the ability to demonstrate the authenticity of a file over the course of time is of paramount importance.

 ## Lots of copies keeps stuff safe
 When you store files with Starling, it will store however many redundant copies of your file you want.